-From laid back travelers to adventure seekers, Pelling and its tourist attractions cater to all!
+From laid back travellers to adventure seekers, Pelling and its tourist attractions cater to all!
 It has historical ruins that make you picture the olden days, natural beauty that soothes the soul, and gushing waterfalls that make perfect music for a lullaby.
-In winters, it lures with patches of snow that add a dash of white to the already vibrant hill-station.
+In winters, it lures with patches of snow that add a dash of white to the already vibrant hill station.
+Explore everything ranging from stunning landscapes to religious points of interest and if you are looking for an all-inclusive guide of places to visit in Pelling, this is all you need.

 - Sangachoeling Monastery – A Buddhist Pilgrimage Highlight